How to Switch from Employer Health Insurance to Medicare

 Conclusion

 Switching from employer health insurance to Medicare requires careful planning and understanding of enrollment periods, costs, and coverage options.
-By evaluating your needs, coordinating benefits, and making good decisions, you can make the transition smooth to Medicare and maintain full health insurance coverage.
+By evaluating your needs, coordinating benefits, and making good decisions, you can keep your coverage continuous through the transition.